Skill4fun/Inventory-Browser/README-en.md

 <!-- CONTRIBUTING -->
 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with the tag `enhancement`.

 >1.
 Fork the Project
 >2.
 Create your Feature Branch (`git checkout -b feature/AmazingFeature`)